Marianna Patrick

 Schnurr, S., Patrick, M. (in press) Language, Leadership and Teamwork in Sports Team Contexts.
 In: Caldwell, D., Mean, L., File, K. (eds) Handbook of Language and Sport.
 Bloomsbury Publishing.

-Kakalic Y., Patrick M., Schnurr S. (2025) Exploring the gendering of professional mobility from the perspective of a non-elite migrant.
+Kakalic Y., Patrick/Slutskaya M., Schnurr S. (2026) Exploring the gendering of professional mobility from the perspective of a non-elite migrant.
 In: Srivastava A., Maheshwari, D., Krishnan, C. (eds.)
 Subverting Social Inequalities: Gender as a Social Reality.
-CRC Press-Taylor and Francis Group.
+AAP.

-I have also contributed to and co-authored a number of practitioner-oriented reports, which can be found hereLink opens in a new window.
+I have also co-authored a number of practitioner-oriented reports on sport and inclusion, private wealth management, and philanthropy, which can be found hereLink opens in a new window.

 Teaching

-I am a Senior Graduate Teaching Assistant at the Department of Computer Science and the Department of Applied Linguistics.
-I am also a workshop facilitator for the Intercultural Training ProgrammeLink opens in a new window delivered across the University campus.
+I also deliver interactive Intercultural Training workshops across different departments at Warwick and teach at the Department of Computer Science and the Department of Applied Linguistics.
 I have taught on the following modules:

 - CS352 Project Management for Computer Scientists (UG Level 3)